official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 basis of our assertion that the two together constitute a fundamental assault on our way of life.”

-41

-Executive Summary305.
-Mr Blair also described a “threat of chaos and disorder” arising from “tyrannical regimes with weapons of mass destruction and extreme terrorist groups” prepared to use them.
+305. Mr Blair also described a “threat of chaos and disorder” arising from “tyrannical regimes with weapons of mass destruction and extreme terrorist groups” prepared to use them.